 |Buffer Solution, pH 7.0||200 ml

-- Patient name and identification on specimen container.
+- Patient name and identification on the specimen container.

 - A completed Patient History and Physical Examination Form.